Transportation Safety Board of Canada: Mandate and direction

 Provincial and territorial governments may call upon the TSB to investigate occurrences.
 However, it is up to the TSB whether or not to proceed with an investigation.
 Public reports are published following class one, class two, class three and class four investigations.
 Recommendations made by the TSB are not legally binding upon the Government of Canada, nor any of its Ministers of departments.
 However, when a recommendation is made to a federal department, a formal response must be presented to the TSB within 90 days.

-The TSB reports to the Parliament of Canada through the President of the Queen's Privy Council for Canada.
+The TSB reports to the Parliament of Canada through the President of the King's Privy Council for Canada.

 Board membership

-As of February 2020, the Board was composed of the following five members:
+As of September 2025, the Board was composed of the following five members: